-Michele serves on the national leadership team of the Immigration Advocates Network.
-She previously has served on the Minnesota Coalition Against Sexual Assault public policy committee and Minnesota Human Trafficking Task Force and as chair of Detention Watch Network.
+Michele has served on the national leadership team of the Immigration Advocates Network. the Minnesota Coalition Against Sexual Assault public policy committee, the Minnesota Human Trafficking Task Force, and as chair of Detention Watch Network.
 A member of the American Immigration Lawyers Association, she is admitted to practice in the State of Minnesota.
-She has served as an adjunct clinical faculty member of Mitchell Hamline College of Law and the University of Minnesota Law School.
+She also has worked as an adjunct clinical faculty member of Mitchell Hamline College of Law and the University of Minnesota Law School.

 Safe Harbor for All: Results from a Statewide Strategic Planning Process in Minnesota.
 Minneapolis, MN: University of Minnesota, The Advocates for Human Rights, and Rainbow Research, 2019.

 Asking the Right Questions: A Human Rights Approach to Ending Trafficking and Exploitation in the Workplace.
 Minneapolis, MN: The Advocates for Human Rights, 2016.